March 27, 2022

 Highlights

-• Crossing path with that couple on the edge of the Walmart parking lot had to be the best trail magic EVER!
+- Crossing paths with that couple on the edge of the Walmart parking lot had to be the best trail magic ever!
 I still cannot believe our luck!

-• The views of the Mogollon Rim were fantastic today.
-Tomorrow we’ll hike up and over it, but I’m glad we got a nice stretch of trail along and below it.
+- The views of the Mogollon Rim were fantastic today.
+We’ll hike up and over it tomorrow, but I’m glad we got a nice stretch of trail along and below it.

 Challenges

-• Taking a wrong turn and walking an extra 1.2 non-AZT miles was a real bummer.
-Volt and I both seem to be missing a lot of critical junctions this last week!
+- Taking a wrong turn and walking an extra 1.2 non-AZT miles was a real bummer.
+Volt and I seem to be missing a lot of critical junctions this last week!

-• I will never again pack a tuna salad sub out of town to eat on trail.
-That soggy debacle was one of the grossest (and messiest) lunches ever.
+- I will never again pack a tuna salad sub out of town to eat on the trail.
+That soggy debacle was among the grossest (and messiest) lunches ever.